MechMadHog/mechmadhog/README.md

 ## ⚙️😠🐗 Hey, I’m Mike MacDonagh aka **Mechanical Mad Hog**

-I build things because I need them to exist.
+I build things I need, so they exist.
-Design and development are just the tools I use to make that happen.
+Design and development are just tools I use to make that happen.

 Some of what I build is tidy.
-Some of it is rough.
+Some of it is not.
-If it’s public, it works well enough to stand over.
+If it’s public, it works well enough to show off.

-I care about systems that make sense when you look at them and still make sense when something goes wrong.
+I care about the systems that make sense.

 ---